Dezz-x/Dezz-x/README.md

 Things I'm currently working on:
  - The Odin Project curriculum
  - Meta Front-End Develpoment by Coursera
- - Website re-design for a local bakery🍰
+ - Website re-design for a local bakery 🍰

 Things I'm curently learning:
  - Getting more comfortable with JavaScript